 Top Websites Powered By Node.js

-As a result, its users increasingly praise the service for maintaining an exceptionally smooth and fast performance without any notable glitches.
+Consequently, its users continue to praise the service for maintaining an exceptionally smooth and fast performance without any noticeable glitches.

 PayPal is, by far, the biggest online payment system in the world.
 Its success is partly attributed to its fast and highly-dependable platform, which is currently running on a Node.js framework.